Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-Emmett Till, a 14-year-old who was lynched in Mississippi in 1955 after 'flirting' with a white woman he was friendly with.
+Emmett Till, a 14-year-old, was beaten and lynched in Mississippi in 1955 after ‘flirting’ with a white woman he was friendly with.
 His killers were acquitted of the crime and later admitted to the murder.
-Till's mother had an open-casket funeral to display the injustice, helping spur the civil rights movement.
+Till’s mother had an open-casket funeral to display the injustice, helping spur the civil rights movement.

-Dr. Joyce Brothers was disliked by the producers of The 64,000 Question, and her opponent was coached.
-They purposely asked her a boxing question, figuring a girl wouldn't get the answer.
+The producers of The 64,000 Question disliked Dr. Joyce Brothers, and her opponent was coached.
+They purposely asked her a boxing question, figuring a girl wouldn’t get the answer.
 She did.

 As a young journalist, Dan Rather did heroin and documented his experience.

-When James Dean first met (Sir) Alec Guinness he asked him to take a look at his brand new Porsche Spyder.
-Guinness told Dean: "If you get in that car, you will be found dead in it by this time next week."
-This encounter took place on September 23, 1955, seven days before Dean's death.
+When James Dean first met (Sir) Alec Guinness, he asked him to take a look at his brand-new Porsche Spyder.
+Guinness told Dean: “If you get in that car, you will be found dead in it by next week.”
+This encounter occurred on September 23, 1955, seven days before Dean’s death.

-John Wayne, Susan Hayward, Lee Van Cleef, Agnes Moorehead and Dick Powell all eventually died of cancer, probably from filming The Conquerer together near a Nevada nuclear testing site.
+John Wayne, Susan Hayward, Lee Van Cleef, Agnes Moorehead, and Dick Powell eventually died of cancer, probably from filming The Conquerer together near a Nevada nuclear testing site.

 Celebrity Car Death: James Dean